North East Isle

 The North East Isle, part of the Kent Group, is an unpopulated 32.62 ha granite island, located in the Bass Strait, lying off the north-east coast of Tasmania, between the Furneaux Group and Wilsons Promontory in Victoria, Australia.

 The island has a peak elevation of 125 m above mean sea level and is contained within the Kent Group National Park.
-The island has been unmodified by human activity.

 Fauna

 Recorded breeding seabird and wader species include little penguin, short-tailed shearwater, fairy prion, common diving-petrel, Pacific gull and sooty oystercatcher.
 Also present are the white-footed dunnart and White's skink.